sematext/activate/README.md

 # activate
-Examples for the Activate confernce
+Examples for demos used for talks for the Activate conference